power-assert-js/espower/README.md

 |:--------------------|:--------------|
 | `function`          | N/A           |

 A function to parse pattern string specified by `options.patterns`.
-This property is optional.
+This property is optional and only required to parse a bit complicated custom pattern string like "browser.assert.element(selection, [message])".

 ### const options = espower.defaultOptions();